-P0456 Subaru: EVAP Control System Leak – Detected (very small leak)
+P0456 Subaru: EVAP Control System Leak – Detected (tiny leak)

 What Does P0456 Mean?

-The code P0456 generally indicates a leak in your evaporative emission control (EVAP) system.
-This is one of the systems in your car that prevents harmful compounds from mixing in to your emissions.
+The code P0456 generally indicates a leak in your evaporative emission control (EVAP) system, one of the systems in your car that prevents harmful compounds from mixing into your emissions.
 It uses charcoal pellets to absorb fuel vapors, releasing the vapors into the engine intake.

 What Are The Symptoms Of The P0456 Code?